Skip to Content

 3. ~/.gestaltd/config.yaml

-If nothing is found, gestaltd generates a default config at ~/.gestaltd/config.yaml with SQLite storage, no authentication, a random encryption key, and an HTTPBin test app.
+If nothing is found, gestaltd generates a default config at ~/.gestaltd/config.yaml with SQLite storage, no identity provider, a random encryption key, and an HTTPBin test app.

 When --config is repeated, Gestalt loads the files left-to-right and merges them with these rules: